whyboris/utilitarianism.net/content/objections-to-utilitarianism/abusability.md

 But a residual objection remains, for two reasons.
 First, sincerely _trying_ to follow a moral theory doesn't mean that you'll _succeed_ in doing as it recommends; inept agents, inspired by utilitarianism, could still do great harm.
 Second, not all agents are morally sincere.
 Some may intentionally do harm while invoking the "greater good" to rationalize their actions.
 Accordingly, critics may worry that widespread acceptance of utilitarian justifications would make it easier for bad actors to get away with committing atrocities.[^4]

 Neither of these residual objections speaks to the _truth_ of utilitarianism.
-Sometimes true claims can be misunderstood or misused in harmful ways.
-The question is what should be done about this risk.
+Sometimes true claims can be misunderstood or misused in harmful ways.[^4a] The question is what should be done about this risk.

 One possibility would be to embrace some non-utilitarian moral theory as a "noble lie".[^5] Many philosophers have speculated that consequentialist ethics may be _self-effacing_, and direct us to believe some other theory instead.[^6] For example, one might speculate that people have a psychological tendency to underweight "merely" instrumental considerations, and so we would be better protected against atrocities if people generally believed human rights to have _non-instrumental_ moral significance.
 But in light of the [general instrumental value of truth-seeking](/guest-essays/virtues-for-real-world-utilitarians/#truth-seeking), it's worth first checking whether the risks can be mitigated without resorting to deception.